 The festival will serve kegs and kegs of beer and many gallons of wine along with all the sides including hush puppies, cole slaw and French fries, and, of course, Key lime pie.

-2018 Admission is expected to remain at $5 with children under 10 admitted free.
+2018 Admission is $5 with children under 10 admitted free.
 No pets.